EliotSlevin/YellowCard/README.md

 Add / Edit / Delete Medications, which have the following fields

 `genericName: string, brandName: string, purpose: string, extraInfo: string, timings:{w:number,b:number,l:number,d:number,s:number}`

-The goal of the first phase is to build the infrastructure to add upon, the second phase will be looking at a smart today view, notifications, etc.